 Martinez will now be extradited to Florida where he faces charges for two murders.

-Prosecutors said they may pursue the death penalty. null
+Prosecutors said they may pursue the death penalty.

 Mexican cartel contract killer sentenced to 10 consecutive life sentences